MordechaiHadad/bob/README.md

         On Unix: `~/.local/share/neovim`
         On Windows: `C:\Users\<username>\AppData\Local\neovim`

-    Secondly The name of the downloads directory property in the configuration file has changed.
+    Secondly the name of the downloads directory property in the configuration file has changed.
 Please refer to the updated list of properties for the new name.

 ## 📦 Requirements